plone/training/voltoaddons/01-addon-basics.rst

 provides an extensible Webpack SSR-enabled setup with convenient split of server/client entrypoints and dual server/client Hot-Module-Reload (HMR).

-The first Webpack entrypoint, the Volto server, is powered by ExpressJs.
-It runs the Volto React code and components, then sends them to the browser as a normal HTML page.
+The first Webpack entrypoint will be used as the Volto *server* and uses ExpressJs for that.
+It runs the Volto React code and components then sends them to the browser as a normal HTML page.
 It also proxies some of the Plone resources, such as files and images.
+Once the HTML page is loaded by browser, all communication is done as JSON api messages.

-To generate the second entrypoint, the client-only bundle, Webpack will need to know how to find, load and potentially mutate (compress, transpile, minify, etc) the files that represent the code and resources of Volto, the Volto project and Volto addons.
+To generate the second entrypoint, the *client*-only bundle, Webpack will need to know how to find, load and potentially mutate (compress, transpile, minify, etc) the files that represent the code and resources of Volto, the Volto project and Volto addons.
 The base is provided by Razzle, with instructions for